 Letters of Administration are documents issued by the Supreme Court, giving authority to a legal representative (in most cases the next of kin) to collect and distribute the assets of the estate, in the absence of a valid Last Will and Testament.

-The Grant of Probate will confirm that the information has proved to be correct and that the document is the true and Last Will and Testament of the deceased member.
-This is designed to protect the deceased member's assets and provide permission to the executor(s) to gain the information required to administer the estate.
+A Grant of Probate confirms the information is correct and the document is the true Last Will and Testament of the deceased.
+It protects the deceased member's assets and gives permission to the executor(s) to get the information they need to administer the estate.

-To assist with the requirements of the application, please check the Probate FAQs within the Supreme Court of WA website.
+For help with the Grant of Probate application, see the Supreme Court of WA website.